bradjohnl/gpt_python_cli/README.md

 ## Custom Prompts

-Custom prompts are text files containing a prompt template that you can use with the CLI.
+Custom prompts are text and JSON files containing a prompt template that you can use with the CLI.
 You can use placeholders like {input_content} and {file_content} to represent the user's input and the content of a file, respectively.

 See below for some examples.